rocket-pool/docs.rocketpool.net/docs/en/node-staking/performance.md

 Ethernet (hard-wire) devices usually start with `e`, such as the examples above.
 Wireless devices usually start with `w`.

-## Smartnode Alert Notifications
+## Smart Node Alert Notifications

-[Monitoring your Smartnode Stack with Alert Notifications](./maintenance/alerting.md) walks through using the Smartnode alert notification functionality to receive notifications about the health and important events of your Rocket Pool Smartnode.
+[Monitoring your Smart Node Stack with Alert Notifications](./maintenance/alerting.md) walks through using the Smart Node alert notification functionality to receive notifications about the health and important events of your Rocket Pool Smart Node.

 ## Third-Party Performance Monitoring